GetStream/stream-chat-android/docusaurus/docs/Android/04-guides/02-building-message-list-screen.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

 Just like other components, those three views come with ViewModels which are responsible for providing all necessary data for its views.
-However, unlike the other view models, they require some additional setup to pass information between different chat components:
+However, unlike the other view models, they require some additional setup to pass information between the different chat components.

 ```kotlin
 // Create view models